Now Reading

 1. Niche & Subject Matter Expertise

-If you’re a SaaS, you want to find an agency that lives and breathes SaaS, has worked with several SaaS companies, and knows the ins and outs of selling software as a service.
+If you’re a SaaS, then you want to find an agency that lives and breathes SaaS, has worked with several SaaS companies, and knows the ins and outs of selling software as a service.

-Tip #1: Choose a content marketing agency that knows your niche.
+Lesson #1: Choose a content marketing agency that knows your niche.

 2. Previous Work & Case Studies

-This might seem obvious, but it often gets overlooked.
 When choosing a content marketing agency to work with, spend some time reviewing their previous work.

-If they are hesitant to demonstrate their previous success, it could mean they are fairly new in the game, or maybe it means they aren’t all that proud of what they’ve done to date.
+If they are hesitant to demonstrate their previous success it could mean they are fairly new in the game, or maybe it means they aren’t all that proud of what they’ve done to date.

 Though some content marketing agencies have examples of their previous campaigns on their website, others may have them available upon request.